xiongjoh/robo-speech/README.md

-# Uses Google Cloud Platform
+# Uses Google Cloud Platform Wavenet Text-To-Speech
+**WIP**

-You will need a GCP account to be able to use the tts
+- You will need a GCP account to be able to use the tts
+-